Hagai-Arzi/triangles/README.md

 The tests are in the file spec/triangles_spec.rb

 ## Installation
+It needs RubyGems and bundler to be installed.
 After cloning, change to the root directory and run 'bundle install'.

 ## Running the program